Amiedeep/pandoc_resume/markdown/resume.md

 **Getir:** (Mar 23 - Working) **Senior Platform Engineer** (Golang as first language)

+* IC on AWS infrastructure including EKS.
-* Leading CICD (Bitbucket, Spinnaker -> ArgoCD) and Engineering Experience team in Getir.
+* Led CICD (Bitbucket, Spinnaker -> ArgoCD, **~800** services) and Engineering Experience team in Getir.
 * Led fixing and redesigning internal ephemeral environment creation tool (Bundler) from **1+ hour to 10 minutes**.
 * IC and maintenance on Service catalog (Backstage) for **~1000** engineers in the org.
 * Active support for the Product teams in Getir using inhouse built tooling (Piebot).
-* Leading multi account initiative in the Org.
+* Led multi account initiative in the Org.

 **HelloFresh:** (Sept 22 - Feb 23) **Senior Platform Engineer** (Golang as first language)